fbpx

 Another benefit of having high-quality habitat that supports a doe population is that new bucks during the rut will be found cruising your property.
 If your property has high-quality habitat and healthy doe numbers then bucks will gravitate to your property over other properties.
 The reason for this is your property now has everything bucks are looking for during this time; does and safety.

 Although local bucks have likely left at this time, the good habitat will hold new bucks during the rut.
 These new bucks will likely stay for a longer time.
-A quality habitat with a doe population is good enough to keep their interest for a while.
-Without quality habitat, rutting bucks wouldn’t have a reason to use your small property.
+Quality habitat with a healthy doe population is good enough to keep their interest for a while.

 The post-rut is when some fawns start coming into heat later in the season.
 When this happens some breeding occurs.
 You can hold deer during the post-rut by creating high-quality late-season cover and food on your property.
 This will attract/keep does on your property, which will likely have fawns.
 Holding does and fawns on your property later in the season with quality late-season habitat is a great way to hold bucks during the post-rut.